hisham32/Course-Scheduling-Optimization/readme.txt

 3. Run pip install -r requirements.txt in the command prompt to install all the libraries

 # Running the program
-4. Run generate_preference.bat to generate the preference.xlsx; edit the preference file if you need.
+4. Run generate_preference.bat to generate the preference.xlsx.
-5. Modify the input_data.xlsx based on the planned semester inputs
 6. Run the scheduling_optimization.bat to optimize the schedule; the outputs will be in [semester]_schedule.xlsx